DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment: Methodology

-\begin{lemma}[\cite{conditionalwass}] For any $p\geq1$, the joint-distribution Wasserstein discrepancy upper bounds the expected conditional-distribution Wasserstein discrepancy:
+\begin{lemma}[\citet{conditionalwass}] For any $p\geq1$, the joint-distribution Wasserstein discrepancy upper bounds the expected conditional-distribution Wasserstein discrepancy:

-where the equality holds if $p=1$ or the conditional Wasserstein term is constant with respect to $X$. \end{lemma}
+Equality holds if $p=1$ or the conditional Wasserstein term is constant with respect to $\mathbf{x}$. \end{lemma}

-To bypass this estimation difficulty, we advocate the joint-distribution Wasserstein discrepancy, $\mathcal{W}_p(\mathbb{P}_{X,Y},\mathbb{P}_{X,\hat{Y}})$, for training time-series forecast models.
-This proxy is advantageous for two reasons.
-First, it provides a provable \textbf{upper bound} on the expected conditional discrepancy (see Lemma~\ref{lem:bound}), ensuring that minimizing the joint discrepancy effectively aligns the conditional distributions of interest.
-Second, it is readily \textbf{estimable} from finite time-series observations, since the empirical samples $\mathcal{S}_{X,Y}$ and $\mathcal{S}_{X,\hat{Y}}$ can be constructed from the entire dataset, yielding sufficient samples to compute a meaningful and informative discrepancy.
+To bypass this estimation difficulty\footnote{This limitation is not unique to the Wasserstein discrepancy; any distributional discrepancy metric becomes degenerate in the absence of multiple samples.}, we introduce the joint-distribution Wasserstein discrepancy for training time-series forecastingmodels~\citep{jdot}, denoted as $\mathcal{W}_p(\mathbb{P}_{\mathbf{x},\mathbf{y}},\mathbb{P}_{\mathbf{x},\hat{\mathbf{y}}})$.
+This proxy offers two advantages.
+First, it provides a provable \textbf{upper bound} on the expected conditional discrepancy (see Lemma~\ref{lem:bound}), ensuring that minimizing the joint discrepancy effectively promotes alignment of the conditional distributions of interest.
+Second, it is readily \textbf{estimable} from finite time-series observations: empirical sets $\mathcal{S}_{\mathbf{x},\mathbf{y}}$ and $\mathcal{S}_{\mathbf{x},\hat{\mathbf{y}}}$ can be constructed from the entire dataset, providing sufficient samples to compute an informative discrepancy.